10. Competitive Benchmark

 - Hermes ships a strong TUI with persistent status, slash-command grammar, interrupt-and-redirect, and strong terminal ergonomics.

-- Hermes ships broader workflow surfaces today through tools, skills, background sessions, messaging channels, cron, and code execution; Seraph now has first-class reusable workflows but not yet the same operator-facing workflow density.
+- Hermes ships broader workflow surfaces today through tools, skills, background sessions, messaging channels, cron, sub-agents, and code execution; Seraph now has first-class reusable workflows but not yet the same operator-facing workflow density.

 - Seraph documents a deterministic runtime eval harness and broader guardian-specific proactive scaffolding than the official Hermes materials show.